Why Do I Cry When I Poop?

 Push so, so hard to Bowel Movement

-Some people really push so, so hard trying to have a bowel movement that it can even cause bleeding.
-But if you’re not feeling a little bit of pan and not exactly in pain, the pressure of tightening up your body in an effort to try to push out a BM (bowel movement) can still force out a few tears.
+Some people push so, so hard trying to have a bowel movement that it can even cause bleeding.
+But if you’re not feeling a little bit of pan and not exactly in pain, the pressure of tightening up your body to try to push out a BM (bowel movement) can still force out a few tears.

 Poop crying or not, it’s actually important not to spend excessive amounts of time on the toilet — or use bathroom time as an opportunity to perfectly score alone time and read on your phone.